yiisoft/yii2/docs/guide/start-databases.md

 To begin, create a database named `yii2basic`, from which you will fetch data in your application.
 You may create an SQLite, MySQL, PostgreSQL, MSSQL or Oracle database, as Yii has built-in support for many database applications.
 For simplicity, MySQL will be assumed in the following description.

+> Info: While MariaDB used to be a drop-in replacement for MySQL this is no longer fully true.
+In case you wish to use advanced features like `JSON` support in MariaDB, please check the MariaDB extension listed below.

 Next, create a table named `country` in the database, and insert some sample data.
 You may run the following SQL statements to do so:

 ```sql